-Chubb (NYSE:CB) has had a great run on the share market with its stock up by a significant 12% over the last three months.
-Given that the market rewards strong financials in the long-term, we wonder if that is the case in this instance.
-In this article, we decided to focus on Chubb's ROE.
+Otto Energy (ASX:OEL) has had a great run on the share market with its stock up by a significant 7.7% over the last month.
+Given the company's impressive performance, we decided to study its financial indicators more closely as a company's financial health over the long-term usually dictates market outcomes.
+In this article, we decided to focus on Otto Energy's ROE.

 Return on equity can be calculated by using the formula: